Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

-# Hyperelastic Damage Modeling with Physics-Informed GPR
+# Hyperelastic Damage and Failure Modeling with Physics-Informed GPR

 This repository contains the code and data associated with the manuscript: